Boss Gloss - the versatile quick detailer

 We made Boss Gloss so it can also be used after a wash, to help dry your car as a “drying aid” with The Big Green Sucker microfibre drying towel (there is an article detailing this idea and procedure at the bottom of this article).
 Its hygroscopic nature means it helps suck and hold more water into the Big Green Sucker, as well as lubricate it so it glides better across the panels.
-It's best trick is how it helps any tiny water droplets dry from the car, leaving a nice spot free finish with a bit of gloss and protection there now to boot.
-You would never use the Big Green Sucker with out it!
+Its best trick is how it helps any tiny water droplets dry from the car, leaving a nice spot free finish with a lovely boost of gloss there now to boot.
+We would never use the Big Green Sucker with out it.

 It's pretty easy to use, by spraying a light mist of Boss Gloss 4 to 5 times on each side of the towel and then get into it.
 Spray a couple more sprays when you're half way thought drying the car as well.